-Asian teachings were a starting point for this personal research on colour which I then enriched with the western approach of Goethe and Rodulf Steiner who observes the relationship of human beings with each colour.
+Asian teachings were a starting point for this personal research on color which I then enriched with the western approach of Goethe and Rodulf Steiner who observes the relationship of human beings with each color.

 What are the steps in the creation of a Caroline Besse work?